lcalisto/workshop-spatial-graphql/README.md

 ### First queries {#First-queries}

-Now that we setup our inital API lest run some queries:
+Now that we setup our inital API let's query it:

-1) Query municipality with `ID 153`
+- Query municipality with `ID 153`

 ```graphql
 {